• Skip to main content

 1. Delete

-Once you’ve glanced at the email and determined that it does not have work embedded in it that you need to action, immediately hit the delete button.
-Provided you don’t delete your Deleted Items, you can still search and find any email that’s in there.
+Once you’ve read the email decide if it can be deleted.
+If the message does not require further action, immediately delete.
+Provided you don’t delete your Deleted Items folder, you can still search and find emails in there.

 2. Do it now

-If you can’t immediately delete the email, but you can do the work embedded in the email in less than 5 minutes, then do it straight away.
-There is no point deferring something to a to-do list, or leaving it in your inbox if you can immediately get the job done.
+If there is work embedded in the email that you can do in less than 5 minutes, then do it now.
+There is no point deferring something to a to-do list if you can immediately get the job done.
+This stops bottlenecks for yourself and others..

 3. Delegate